Here’s What to Do If You Bought an Uncomfortable Sofa

 Add a Sheepskin

 If your budget doesn’t allow for upholstery tweaks, then consider layering something cushy over the spots you sit on the most to soften up the seat.
 “Throw a faux sheepskin rug on it for extra warmth and cushioning,” suggests designer Monika Ross.
-If sheepskin is too pricey, try something sherpa or a thick blanket that can be folded and tucked into the seat of the couch.
+If sheepskin is too pricey, try something made out of sherpa fabric or a thick blanket that can be folded and tucked into the seat of the couch.

-Credit: Target
+Credit: Arhaus

-Invest In Fluffy Throw Pillows
+Invest in Fluffy Throw Pillows

 Not all pillows are created equally.
 If you have an uncomfortable sofa, invest in quality pillows to help balance out the situation.
-“Large, fluffy pillows with feather-down inserts are an easy way to make your sofa feel a bit softer,” said designer Maggie Griffin.
+“Large, fluffy pillows with feather-down inserts are an easy way to make your sofa feel a bit softer,” says designer Maggie Griffin.
 Pile them on, and don’t be afraid of larger and longer lumbar styles for extra comfort.

 Credit: VISUALSPECTRUM/Stocksy